-The following concerns were given careful consideration before the ID team decided not to pursue further analysis: Scenic Highway 83, Soup Creek Campground, cultural resources, bald eagle, peregrine falcon, special status plants, and some sensitive animal species.
+The following concerns were given careful consideration before the ID team decided not to further analyze: Scenic Highway 83, Soup Creek Campground, cultural resources, bald eagle, peregrine falcon, special status plants, and some sensitive animal species.
 These concerns are either unlikely to be impacted by the Middle Soup Creek Project, or current laws and regulations already address them.